-The NH Transfer Connections Program is designed to prepare students for successful transfer from Nashua Community College to participating four year colleges and universities.
+The NH Transfer Connections Program is designed to inform students about transfer opportunities from Nashua Community College to participating four-year colleges and universities.
 Students participating in this program will benefit from an easy transfer process with no additional application or fee.
 For more information contact the NCC Advising Center.